Aman Andom

-Aman Mikael Andom (አማን ሚካኤል አንዶም; ኣማን ሚካኤል ዓንዶም; 21 June 1924 – 23 November 1974) was an Ethiopian general of Eritrean origin, and the first post-imperial acting head of state of Ethiopia.
+Aman Mikael Andom (አማን ሚካኤል አንዶም; ኣማን ሚካኤል ዓንዶም; 21 June 1924 – 23 November 1974) was an Ethiopian military officer and politician who was the first post-imperial head of state of Ethiopia.
 Aman was also the first Chairman of the Derg.
-He was appointed to this position following the coup d'état that ousted Emperor Haile Selassie on 12 September 1974, and served until his death in a shootout with his former supporters.
+He was appointed to this position following the coup d'état that ousted Emperor Haile Selassie on 12 September 1974, and served until his assassination in a shootout with his former supporters.

 Early life

 Aman Mikael Andom was born in the village of Tsazega, Italian Eritrea.
 He had four other siblings.
 Aman was a Lutheran.

 Military career

 Educated in Sudan, Aman returned to Ethiopia with the British forces who defeated the Italians and restored Emperor Haile Selassie to the throne.
-He proceeded to distinguish himself in a brilliant military career, commanding Ethiopian contingents in Korea and the Congo.
-In 1962 he was promoted to major general.
-During the 1964 Ethiopian–Somali Border War he was given the nickname the "Desert Lion" after defeating Somali forces in the Ogaden.
+He proceeded to distinguish himself in a brilliant military career, commanding Ethiopian contingents in the Korean War and Congo Crisis.
+In 1962, he was promoted to major general.
+During the 1964 Ethiopian–Somali Border War he was given the nickname the "Desert Lion" after a significant battle with Somali forces in the Ogaden.